Editorial rating:

 Valley Anger Management offers online anger classes for personal or professional development and court requirements.
 Courses are designed and taught by certified anger management counselors.
 They offer in-person, self-paced, Zoom group meetings and individual anger management training.
 Costs start at $65 for an 8-hour self-paced class and $31 per session for live Zoom classes.

-Rating of Valley Anger Management
+Valley Anger Management At a Glance

 Pros & Cons of Valley Anger Management